Mohith-Kumar28/ai-hello-demo/README.md

 ### Prerequisites

-- Node.js (v16 or higher)
+- Bun runtime (recommended for faster development)
-- npm or bun package manager
+- Node.js (v16 or higher) as alternative

 ### Installation